MSRConnections/Azure-training-course/Content/Stream Analytics/Azure Stream Analytics HOL.md

     _JSON job output_

-Currently, the data output from your Stream Analytics job is stored in a blob.
+Currently, the output from your Stream Analytics job is stored in blobs.
 In real life, you might prefer to view the output in a more convenient form, such as in a chart that's updated in real time.
 You could accomplish that by writing an application that monitors the blob and charts the data, or, better yet, by directing the output to an event hub and writing an application that subscribes to events from the event hub.

 Microsoft recognizes that not everyone wants to write applications, and has provided an alternative in the form of [Microsoft Power BI](https://powerbi.microsoft.com/).
 With Power BI, you can create dashboards that render output from Stream Analytics jobs without writing any code.
 For more information, refer to [Stream Analytics & Power BI: A real-time analytics dashboard for streaming data](https://azure.microsoft.com/en-us/documentation/articles/stream-analytics-power-bi-dashboard/).